giorgiop94/digital-garden/_notes/pitfalls of modern spirituality.md

 ---
-title: Pitfalls of Modern Spirituality
+title: pitfalls of modern spirituality
 ---
 ---
 title: Pitfalls of Modern Spirituality